 - Dense and dry baked goods such as fruitcakes and biscotti are good choices for mailing because they will not mold.
-Other suitable baked goods include commercially packaged cakes and cookies in airtight tins, dry cookies such as ginger-snaps and crackers.
+Other suitable baked goods include commercially packaged cakes and cookies in airtight tins or containers.

 - Hard candies and sturdy homemade sweets such as pralines and toffee are safe to mail because the high-sugar content will prevent bacterial growth.

-When mailing cookies, bars and homemade candies, wrap each piece individually and pack items in commercially popped corn, foam packing "peanuts" or foam to help cushion the trip.
+When mailing cookies, bars and homemade candies, wrap each piece individually and pack items in commercially popped corn, foam packing "peanuts" or bubble wrap to help cushion the trip.
 Place food in a sturdy box and seal securely.

 Consider ordering mail-order food (shelf-stable beef "summer sausage," cheeses, cakes, snacks) online or through mail-order catalogues.
 Do not order any food that must be kept refrigerated unless you are sure of the delivery time.

 If you order perishable foods, find out how the food and packaging will be handled.
 This is important for meat, poultry, fish and foods such as cheesecake.
 The following tips will ensure that perishable foods are handled properly:

 - Make sure the company sends cold perishable items (meat or poultry) with a cold source and packs them in foam or heavy corrugated cardboard.

 - Food should be delivered as quickly as possible and ideally OVERNIGHT.

 - When you receive foods marked "Keep Refrigerated", open immediately and check the temperature.
 The food should arrive frozen or partially frozen with ice crystals still visible.
 If a perishable food arrives warm, notify the company.
 DO NOT eat the food!